-5.1.3 Rehabilitation monitoring sites
+5.1.2 Rehabilitation monitoring sites

-Rehabilitation monitoring sites have a low cover and diversity of trees, high cover of shrubs which has significantly increased since the past survey (due to Sifton Bush), low to moderate cover and diversity in the grass, forb, fern, and other layers.
+Rehabilitation monitoring sites have a low cover and diversity of trees, high cover of shrubs which significantly increased in 2023/2024 (due to Sifton Bush), low to moderate cover and diversity in the grass, forb, fern, and other layers.
 Natural regeneration is low, and weeds are low, but RM1 and RM5 may benefit from minor weed control.
-These areas are below benchmark for the respective PCT and would benefit from Sifton Bush control, followed by native tree planting.
+These areas are below benchmark for the respective PCT and may benefit from Sifton Bush control, followed by native tree planting.
 The total length of logs is low at most rehabilitation sites and log emplacement could be considered where feasible.

 No threatened or significant species were recorded at the rehabilitation inspections.
-Feral animals recorded at the retained vegetation sites include Rabbit/Hare and Fox.
-Erosion was minimal at all sites, but sediment fencing requires ongoing maintenance at RM1.
+Feral animals recorded at the rehabilitation monitoring sites include sheep and deer.
+Erosion control requires ongoing maintenance at RM1.
 No recent fire was recorded, and fuel loads were thought to be low at all rehabilitation monitoring sites.
 Dense Sifton Bush was noted as a potential fuel source at RM2, RM3 and RM5.

-Signs of human disturbance include past clearing, disused track (RM1) and drainage ditch (RM4).
-Signs of disturbance by animals include Kangaroo/Wallaby, Rabbit grazing, with possible rabbit warrens at RM4.
+Signs of human disturbance include past clearing and tracks.
+Signs of disturbance by animals include wildlife grazing.
 Weed control is required, particularly at RM1 and RM5.
 Tree plantings appear to have successfully established at RM1 and fencing is in good condition at the BOA (RM5).

-Follow up actions for the rehabilitation sites include feral animal control, weed control, Sifton Bush control, native tree planting, log emplacement and maintenance of sediment control devices (RM1 only).
+Follow up actions for the rehabilitation sites include feral animal control, weed control, Sifton Bush control, native tree planting, log emplacement and erosion control.

-5.1.4 Box-Gum Monitoring sites
+5.1.3 Box-Gum Monitoring sites

-Box-Gum monitoring sites have undergone a slight decrease on canopy condition due to storm activity, but shrub diversity and cover have improved slightly, and grass, forb, fern, and other growth forms have decreased only slightly.
+Box-Gum monitoring sites have undergone a slight decrease on canopy condition due to storm activity, but shrub diversity and cover remain high, and grass, forb, fern, and other growth forms are stable.
 Natural regeneration is occurring, cover and abundance of natives is good, overall health is moderate to good and weed covers are low.
 Some of the cover and abundance scores are within benchmark of the respective PCTs at the Box-Gum monitoring sites.

-No threatened or significant species were recorded at the rehabilitation inspections.
-Feral animals recorded at the Box-Gum monitoring sites include Rabbit/Hare and Fox.
-Minor sheet erosion was noted at BG1 due to proximity to a small drainage line.
+No threatened or significant species, feral animals or erosion were recorded at the rehabilitation inspections.
 No recent fire was recorded, and fuel loads were thought to be moderate.
-Signs of disturbance were minor and include animal (Kangaroo/Wallaby, Rabbit, Wombat) activity and grazing.
+Signs of disturbance were minor and include animal (Kangaroo/Wallaby) activity and grazing.
 Fencing is in good condition at these sites.
-Overall, the vegetation integrity has declined slightly at the Box-Gum monitoring sites, but this is likely due to natural factors at the monitoring site locations such as storm damage, drainage, and animal disturbances.
+Overall, the vegetation integrity has remainder stable at the Box-Gum monitoring sites.

-Follow up actions for the Box-Gum monitoring sites include feral animal control and minor weed control.
+Follow up actions for the Box-Gum monitoring sites include minor weed control.

-5.1.5 Core riparian sites
+5.1.4 Core riparian sites

-Overall, the native species richness and cover at the core riparian monitoring sites has improved over the monitoring period, such that some structural layers are now within benchmark.
-Tree cover and diversity at CR1 remains low and natural regeneration in minimal.
-Like the other monitoring locations there was a notable increase in the cover of the shrub layer since the previous monitoring event.
+Overall, the native species richness and cover at the core riparian monitoring sites has remained largely stable over the monitoring period, and some structural layers are within benchmark.
+However, tree cover and diversity at CR1 remains low and natural regeneration is minimal.
+Like the other monitoring locations there has been a notable increase in the cover of the shrub layer since 2023, but this cover has decreased at CR1 in 2024.

-No threatened or significant species were recorded at the rehabilitation inspections.
-Feral animals recorded at the core riparian monitoring sites include Rabbit/Hare.
-Bank erosion was noted at both locations, being more severe at CR2.
+No threatened or significant species, or feral animals were recorded at the rehabilitation inspections.
+Minor bank erosion was noted CR1.
 No recent fire was recorded, and fuel loads were thought to be low to moderate.
-Signs of disturbance include past clearing and include animal (Kangaroo/Wallaby, Rabbit, Wombat) activity and grazing.
+Signs of disturbance include past clearing and animal (Kangaroo/Wallaby and Wombat) activity and grazing.

-Follow up actions for the core riparian sites include feral animal control, weed control, native tree planting and erosion control.
+Follow up actions for the core riparian sites include weed control, native tree planting and erosion control.